 Plan your sequel

 Take a step back and make sure your storytelling approach is working at each point.
 Track, measure, get insights to understand how your story is playing, and make any adjustments as you go along.
+Powerful technology such as the Meltwater social media management tool is the best and easiest way to do this.
 And once you’re ready, head out for part 2, and part 3, 4, and 10.
 After all, the best stories are ones that evolve and grow.

 Including social media in your storytelling